Cincinnati Nursing Home Abuse Lawyer

 It is devastating to learn your loved one has suffered abuse at the hands of the very people you entrusted with their care.
 We understand you want answers as to how the abuse could have happened – and you also want to make sure those responsible for the abuse are held accountable for their actions.

-At Slater & Zurz, our dedicated team of Cincinnati nursing home abuse lawyers are unwavering advocates for victims of elder abuse and neglect.
-We will thoroughly investigate the circumstances surrounding the abuse and identify all responsible parties.
+At Slater & Zurz, our dedicated team of Cincinnati personal injury attorneys is unwavering advocates for elder abuse and neglect victims.
+We will thoroughly investigate the abuse’s circumstances and identify all responsible parties.
 Our skilled attorneys will build a strong, case-specific strategy to aggressively pursue justice on you and your loved one’s behalf and to maximize your recovery.
 There are strict time limits for filing a nursing home abuse lawsuit in Ohio, so it is important to act quickly.
-Begin the process by scheduling a free consultation with one of our qualified elder abuse lawyers in Cincinnati.
-You can reach us 24 hours a day, 7 days a week by calling 888.534.4850.
+Begin the process by scheduling a free consultation with one of our qualified long-term facility abuse lawyers in Cincinnati.
+You can reach us 24 hours a day, seven days a week, by calling (513)496-3331.